Scream (1981 film): Plot

 A group of twelve people on a camping tour of the Rio Grande decide to spend the night in an old ghost town, and an unseen killer begins to dispatch them one by one.
-On the first night at the stroke of midnight, three of the group are killed in rapid succession: Allen is found hanged; his friends Ross and John both hacked by a cleaver.
-In the morning, the nine survivors try to leave, but find their three rubber rafts slashed apart by someone (or something) forcing them to spend another night at the ghost town.
-During the day, two youths on motor dirt bikes arrive and one of the guides, named Jerry, leaves with one of them to get help from a nearby ranch which is over 30 miles away.
+On the first night at the stroke of midnight, three of the group are killed in rapid succession: Allen is found hanged; his friends Ross and John are both hacked by a cleaver.
+In the morning, the nine survivors try to leave, but find their three rubber rafts slashed apart by someone (or something), forcing them to spend another night at the ghost town.
+During the day, two youths on motor dirt bikes arrive, and one of the guides, named Jerry, leaves with one of them to get help from a nearby ranch, which is over 30 miles away.

-At nightfall, Bob takes over as de facto leader of the group and has them set up traps to try to trap the killer, but the unseen killer seems to evade them every time leaving no evidence, not even footprints.
-Soon, the unseen killer strikes again by killing Rod, the other dirt bike youth, by throwing him though a wooden door.
-Jerry is soon found dead, and Andy is beaten and axed in his face.
+At nightfall, Bob takes over as de facto leader of the group and has them set up traps to try to trap the killer, but the unseen killer seems to evade them every time, leaving no evidence, not even footprints.
+Soon, the unseen killer strikes again by killing Rod, the other dirt bike youth, by throwing him through a wooden door.
+Jerry is soon found dead, and Andy is beaten and axed in the face.
 Bob is decapitated with a scythe, while Stan and the overweight, slow-witted Lou are badly injured in a scuffle.

 At the stroke of midnight, a mysterious man on a horse arrives in the ghost town, who introduces himself as Charlie Winters.
 Charlie has one of the bodies of the two missing bike riders.
 Charlie tells the group that he has been hunting the killer for over 40 years and also claims that the culprit is the ghost of an old sea captain who drove people out of town years ago.
 The rest of the survivors are wary about trusting Charlie, but soon realize that he may be their only hope of survival.

-When Charlie wanders off with no explanation, Rudy takes over as leader of the group and takes the survivors to barricade themselves in a wood shed as the killer tries to break in.
+When Charlie wanders off with no explanation, Rudy takes over as leader of the group and takes the survivors to barricade themselves in a woodshed as the killer tries to break in.
 Just when Lou is pulled out of the shed and is about to be killed, Charlie reappears and shoots the killer (revealed here to indeed be an invisible force), which then drops the scythe.
 Charlie then rides away into the night.
 Minutes later, a ranch owner and his wife arrive on the scene in a pickup truck to greet the relieved survivors.